FaisalKhan222/Bash_Scripting/README.md

   ./script-name.sh --help

 ## Scripts
-Here are some examples of the scripts available in this repository: i will add soon!!
+examples of the scripts available in this repository: i will add soon!!

 ## Contributing